-aliases=alias\name1[,alias\name2,...]
+aliases=alias_name1[,alias_name2,...]

 Defines domain aliases.
-When subscriber information is received from the LEG with one of the aliases (for example, alias1), the information is distributed to the domain that matches this alias (for example, domain\name1).
+When subscriber information is received from the LEG with one of the aliases (for example, alias1), the information is distributed to the domain that matches this alias (for example, domain_name1).
 A typical alias could be a network device IP address, where, for example, each string in the values can be the IP address of a NAS or a CMTS.

-Note Each alias (for example, alias\name1) can only appear in one [Domain.XXX] section.
+Note Each alias (for example, alias_name1) can only appear in one [Domain.XXX] section.

-The specification aliases=\ means that every subscriber that does not have a domain will be put in this domain.
+The specification aliases= means that every subscriber that does not have a domain will be put in this domain.

-Note Only one domain at any given time may specify this option (aliases=\).
+Only one domain at any given time may specify this option (aliases=).

-• property.<name1>=<value1>[,property.<name2>=<value2>,...]
+property.<name1>=<value1>[,property.<name2>=<value2>,...]

-Defines the default policy properties values for a domain.
-Unless these defaults are overridden by the LEG/API when it introduces the subscriber to the SM, the subscriber policy is set according to the default policy properties values of its domain.
+Defines the default policy property values for a domain.
+Unless these defaults are overridden by the LEG/API when it introduces the subscriber to the SM, the subscriber policy is set according to the default policy property values of its domain.
 Property values must be integers.

-To view the domains, use the CLU command p3domains (on page 4-30).
+To view the domains, use the CLU p3domains (on page 4-31) command.